Convent-Coop-Members

 Household Recycling & Garden Waste

-• You can have up to five bags of compostable garden waste collected each week along with your other dustbin waste, this does not include Japanese Knotweed or any bulky garden waste items.
+• You can have up to five bags of compostable garden waste collected each week along with your other dustbin waste; this does not include Japanese Knotweed or any bulky garden waste items.

-Just place your sacks of garden waste beside any dustbins or other waste sacks for collection and they will collected at the same time.
-You do not have to use special garden waste sacks - any strong refuse sack is fine so long as it is tied and isn't split.
+Just place your sacks of garden waste beside any dustbins or other waste sacks for collection and they will be collected at the same time.
+You do not have to use special garden waste sacks - any strong refuse sack is fine, so long as it is tied and isn't split.
 Read more from WBC here.

 Bulky Refuse Collection